margined-protocol/mrgnd-io/content/posts/margined-update-01032022.md

 ## Summary

-In short Margined Protocol is going to bring perps to Terra!
-We think that the core characteristics that CosmWasm allows protocols, such as strong governance and upgradeability, mean that Margined Protocol can iterate rapidly on creating the best perpetual product in the market place.
+In short Margined Protocol is going to bring Perps to Terra!
+We think that the core characteristics that CosmWasm allows protocols, such as strong governance and upgradeability, mean that Margined Protocol can iterate rapidly on creating the best perpetual product in the wider market place.

 To learn more or to just say hi find us:

 * [Discord](discord.gg/NsmHWB8vaJ)
 * [Twitter](https://twitter.com/margined_io)
 * **Boomer Style** <contact@mrgnd.io>

-### References

-* [1]